puma/puma/CONTRIBUTING.md

 pull request title to skip [the changelog check](https://github.com/puma/puma/pull/1991).

+## Backports

+Puma does not have a backport "policy" - maintainers will not consistently backport bugfixes to previous minor or major versions (we do treat security differently, see [`SECURITY.md`](Security.md).

+As a contributor, you may make pull requests against `-stable` branches to backport fixes, and maintainers will release them once they're merged.
+For example, if you'd like to make a backport for 4.3.x, you can make a pull request against `4-3-stable`.
+If there is no appropriate branch for the release you'd like to backport against, please just open an issue and we'll make one for you.

 ## Join the community

 If you're looking to contribute to Puma, please join us on Matrix at [#puma-contrib:matrix.org](https://matrix.to/#/!blREBEDhVeXTYdjTVT:matrix.org?via=matrix.org).